 Henry David Thoreau once said, “You must live in the present, launch yourself on every wave, find your eternity in each moment.
 Fools stand on their island opportunities and look toward the another land.
 There is no other land, there is no other life but this.”
 Living in the present moment is only path to true well-being and fulfillment but in today’s fast past world, living in the present is a challenge.
 Living mindfully, in the present moment is simple but it is not always easy.
 However, with practice we can develop the habits to help us be successful and to not let another year go by without fully living it.

-To support the faculty, staff and family members of the Consortium colleges, we will be launching a four week mind/body challenge at the end of January.
+To support the faculty, staff and family members of the Consortium colleges, we will be launching a four week mind/body challenge beginning on February 4th.
 The challenge will promote the practice of daily activities that reduce stress and anxiety, improve performance and productivity, and increase overall well-being.
 Participants will be provided with practical tools and strategies to help them gain more focus and presence in their everyday life.
 In addition to the internal rewards of participation, participants will be entered into raffles to win fabulous prizes.
-Program details will be announced at each school and on the GMHEC well-being event webpage in the beginning of January so stay tuned.
+To sign up, simply click here.
 We hope you’ll join us on this adventure of self-discovery and mindful living.

 November is Diabetes Awareness Month so what better time to talk about diabetes and prediabetes.
 According to the CDC more than 30 million Americans have diabetes and one in three adults has prediabetes.
 Ninety percent of those with prediabetes don’t even know it.
 The consequences of diabetes, both physical and financial can be dire.
 People with diabetes are at increased risk of dementia, hearing and vision loss, heart disease, kidney failure, lower leg amputations, depression, dental decay and tooth loss, high blood pressure and high cholesterol, bone fractures and nerve pain.
 As if that wasn’t enough, in Vermont diabetes is one of four chronic health conditions that is responsible for fifty percent of all deaths.
 Not only do people with diabetes suffer physically but they also suffer financially.
 People with diabetes spend up to 2.3 times more on their health care costs than do their healthy counterparts.
 Continue reading One out of three Americans has prediabetes and 90% don’t even know it.
 Could you be one of them?